-A home or school picture book program.
+A home or school picture book program for middle primary students.

 - An instruction booklet that outlines how the resource can be presented to a whole class, small groups or individual home setting.